 General Admission Tickets

-Tickets for individual readings are $5 each—unchanged since 1980—and are available online.
+Tickets for individual readings are $5 each—unchanged since 1980—plus a small service fee, and are available online.
 Tickets for each reading go on sale at noon the day following the latest reading.
 Seats provided are general admission, not assigned or reserved.
 Purchasing a ticket guarantees seating in the theater, but you must be in your seat by 7:25 pm.
 Check the event pages for each reading for on sale dates.

 Student and Senior Citizen (65+) Tickets

-Inprint offers free “rush” tickets for students and senior citizens 65 and older, if a reading is NOT already sold out.
-These are available only at the door on the night of the reading, starting at 6:45 pm.
-We encourage you to call the Inprint office or check the website to assess the availability of rush tickets.
+We encourage you to call the Inprint office or check the website to assess the availability of free student or senior tickets closer to each event.
 For guaranteed seating we recommend purchasing general admission tickets in advance.
 Requests for student group tickets should be made by phone to Inprint at 713.521.2026 at least ten days before the on-sale date.
+For the readings at Cullen Theater, Wortham Center student groups cannot be accommodated.

 Book signings and book sales